Who do I contact to apply when a field test call is announced?

 What do the surveys consist of?
 Is there a long time-commitment and do they have to be completed after the session/workshop?

 The surveys are created through Survey Monkey.
 Each survey URL corresponds with a different session/workshop.
-The surveys ask whether or not each and every element of the session/workshop was: Keep, Drop, Change, N/A. You pick one answer of those four for each element.
-There is a Comments section after each question to elaborate (i.e. If you feel as though an Activity in Session 4 of a field test program needs to be changed, please note in the Comments how you did or would have changed the activity).
-Only provide comments that would be useful; “Didn’t do/didn’t have time” is not necessarily helpful for our revision process when the field test is complete.
+The surveys ask you to choose one of four choices for each element: Keep, Drop, Change, N/A. There is a Comments section after each question to elaborate (i.e. If you feel as though an Activity in Session 4 of a field test program needs to be changed, please note in the Comments how you did or would have changed the activity).
+Only provide comments that would be useful; “Didn’t do/didn’t have time” is not helpful for our revision process when the field test is complete.
 Each survey takes about 20-30 minutes depending on how many elements you covered in each workshop.
 It is recommended that survey questions are completed after each session/workshop—the ideas are still fresh in leaders’ minds at that time.